JOM3C4/nHCFSource/README.md

 ✹Features added by the developer iPiru_:

-● EggTeleport within the core
+✓EggTeleport within the core

-● Interegraded snowballs in the core
+✓ Interegraded snowballs in the core

-● Snowball timers and eggteleports on the scoreboard
+✓ Snowball timers and eggteleports on the scoreboard

-● Added grapplig hook ability you get it by running the command / grapple
+✓ Added grapplig hook ability you get it by running the command / grapple

-● / King Event event for hcf
+✓ / King Event event for hcf

-● Base Interegraded in the core
+✓ Base Interegraded in the core

 ● Thanks 𝖎𝖕𝖎𝖗𝖚_ for everything.